Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

                 // This will let you know when an unload is completed
                 // You can follow the same pattern above as SceneEventType.LoadComplete here

-                // Server Side: receives this notification for both itself and all clients
+                // Server Side: receives thisn'tification for both itself and all clients
-                // Client Side: receives this notification for itself
+                // Client Side: receives thisn'tification for itself

                 // So you can use sceneEvent.ClientId to also track when clients are finished unloading a scene break;